25prabhu10/notes/docs/Languages/Git/Git.md

 git remote rename [old-name] [new-name]
 ```

 When a repo is clone a default remote URL is added with the name `origin`.
-And if the repository has multiple remotes then typically the new URL is added with the name `upstream`.
+And if the repository has multiple remotes then typically the new URL is added with the name `upstream`

 ### Remove Git Tracking

-To remove Git tracking from the project, just delete the hidden `.git` folder.
+To remove Git tracking from the project, just delete the hidden `.git` folder

 ```bash
 rm -rf .git
 ```

 ::: danger NOTE
-If you remove this folder you will permanently loose the project history, unless you have a remote copy.
+If you remove this folder you will permanently loose the project history, unless you have a remote copy
 :::

 ### Status

-Displays the current state of the staging area and the working directory, that is, which files are added/removed/modified in the working directory and which files are staged.
+Displays the current state of the staging area and the working directory, that is, which files are added/removed/modified in the working directory and which files are staged

 ```bash
 git status